 A few years ago, I visited a half-timbered old guildhall from the time of King Henry VI, in what little survives of the historic town center of Coventry, England.
 As I explored the vast, echoey space, I noticed that the two museum attendants were listening to a recording of white noise.
-As I was leaving, I asked, “What’s that?”
+On my way out the door, I asked, “What’s that?”

 The attendants — a younger man and a middle-aged woman — exchanged a knowing glance.
 Should we tell him?
 She took a deep breath.
 “Look, you may not believe this, but this place is extremely haunted.
 So every night we set up this recorder to keep a log of the many creaks and bumps.
 See?”
 She showed me a long, handwritten list of times and types of noises.
-As I was looking at it, a loud clapping sound — like a chair being tipped over onto a wooden floor — erupted from the recorder.
+Just then, a loud clapping sound — like a chair being tipped over onto a wooden floor — erupted from the recorder.
 “Ah.
 There’s another one,” she said, adding it to the list.

 My interest piqued, I probed a bit further.
 “So, have you two actually experienced this?”
 Another knowing glance, this time with barely suppressed smiles.
 “Oh, constantly.
 Every day, we hear some bump or knock.”

 They proceeded to tell me stories that curled my toes: Normally it was just a strange sound coming from a room they knew was empty.
 But other things had also happened.
 Strange things.
 People on the overnight cleaning crew kept quitting — refusing to give a reason.
 And one time, when the two attendants were certain they were the only people in the building, one last patron — an elderly woman — arrived to look around.
 As she was leaving, she filled out a comment card.
 When they read it later, it said, “Fascinating old space.
 But that gentleman dressed in historic clothes in the back room was very unfriendly.
 I kept talking to him, but he never said anything back!”